 If you’ve managed to land a great guest for your podcast, you need to pull off a great interview.
-Chances are your guest has appeared on other shows, so you need to put together a list of great questions that allow them to showcase their talents and engage your audience, rather than underwhelm them with questions they have answered a million times before.
+Chances are your guest has appeared on many other shows, so putting together a list of great questions will allow them to showcase their talents and engage your audience, rather than underwhelm them with questions they have answered a zillion times before.

-Pulling off an unswitchoffable podcast interview requires a little preparation from the host.
+Producing an unswitchoffable podcast interview requires some preparation.
 Improving your interview technique is a skill that you can improve on by putting the following strategies into practice.

 Planning Makes Perfect

 Research what topics resonate with your listeners and focus in on them during the interview.
 Maybe your audience is particularly interested in the guest’s experience from a certain viewpoint that your guest doesn’t usually get to talk about.
 And that doesn’t mean ‘kooky’ questions about their favorite ice cream flavor!

 Remember that the goal of your podcast is to serve your listeners killer content, not filler content.
 Once you have your questions in mind, research your guest to see if you can uncover some unique stories or case studies that will have an impact on your listeners.

 You can send out a questionnaire ahead of time to your guest to find out more about them.
 Also, you can check if there is anything they would like to discuss specifically.
 Once you have that information in front of you, note down a few open-ended questions to allow your guest to elaborate on the topic.
 Stick to open questions rather than closed yes/no questions to let the conversation flow more naturally and encourage the guest to keep talking.